moritzleitner/ca162-security-s4-public/exercises/ex1/README.md

 ![Alt text](images/new_user_comm_system.png)

 In this demo system, we use **Username and Password** authentication.
-This is not ideal for production systems – for security, certificates would be recommended.
+This is not ideal for production systems – for security, certificates would be recommended instead.

-We create a new user with the User Name SAC_XY_USER, where XY is your seat number.
+We create a new user with the User Name **SAC_XY_USER**, where *XY* is your seat number.

 We let the system suggest a secure password.
 Important: we **save the password**, because we’ll need it again later.
 For example, copy the password into a text file.